Sexual Orientation and Gender Identity, SOGI Data | How it Impacts Your Discrimination Claim

 Timelines for Filing a Discrimination Charge

 There are different timelines for filing a discrimination charge with the EEOC depending on where the incident took place.
 The time limits for filing are between 180 and 300 calendar days.
 This limit depends on whether there is both a state and local law prohibiting employment discrimination or whether it is just a local law that makes the prohibition.
-It’s important to read detailed information about the filing process, talk to a lawyer for specific guidance if necessary, and pay attention to various time limits for filing.
+It’s important to read detailed information about the filing process, talk to a labor lawyer for specific guidance if necessary, and pay attention to various time limits for filing.

 Find a Workplace Discrimination Lawyer to Help in Your Claim

 If you find that you’re the victim of discrimination in the workplace, you’ll want to find a skilled lawyer who can handle your case.
 Contact 1-800-THE-LAW2 today for a free and confidential consultation.
 We’ll get you connected to a workplace discrimination lawyer in 10 minutes or less.